AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Views.md

 # Stream Views

-Stream Views provide flexibility in the use of types.
-While you cannot actually change the properties of types themselves, the stream views feature enables you to create a view of a selected stream that appears as if you had changed the type on which it is based.
-Types themselves cannot actually be changed; the “changing” of a type is described in a stream view.
-You create a stream view by choosing a source and target type as well as a set of mappings between properties of those two types.
-Using a stream view to leverage existing type properties is preferable to creating an actual new custom type, because the affected stream continues with its previously archived stream data intact.
+SdsStreamViews (or stream views) provide flexibility in the use of SdsTypes.
+While you cannot actually change the properties of SdsTypes themselves, the stream views feature enables you to create a view of a selected SdsStream that appears as if you had changed the SdsType on which it is based.
+You create a stream view by choosing a source and target type then a set of mappings between properties of those two types.
+Using a stream view to leverage existing SdsType properties is preferable to creating a new SdsType, because the SdsStream that is based on the SdsType continues to function with its previously archived stream data intact.

-You can either view the impact of the stream view on a stream in an ad hoc manner, using a GET call, or you can assign the stream view to a stream in a PUT call.
+You can either see the impact of the stream view on a stream in an ad hoc manner through a GET method or assign the stream view to a stream with a PUT method.

-To view the impact of the stream view on a stream, you can apply a stream view to any read or GET operation.
-See [API Calls for Reading Data](xref:sdsReadingDataApi) for examples.
-SdsStreamView is used to specify the mapping between source and target types.
+To see how SdsStreamView impacts a stream, you can apply a stream view to any read or GET operation.
+For more information, see [API Calls for Reading Data](xref:sdsReadingDataApi).
+SdsStreamView is used to specify the mapping between the source and target types.

-To assign the stream view to a stream, execute an [Update Stream Type](xref:sdsStreams#update-stream-type) call.
+To assign an SdsStreamView to an  SdsStream, execute an [Update Stream Type](xref:sdsStreams#update-stream-type) call.
 By specifying the stream view id in the call, you can effectively assign the target type of the stream view to a specified stream.

-SDS attempts to determine how to map Properties from the source to the destination.
-When the mapping is straightforward, such as when the properties are in the same position and of the same data type, or when the properties have the same name, SDS will map the properties automatically.
+SDS attempts to determine how to map `properties` from the source to the destination.
+When the mapping is straightforward, such as when the `properties` are in the same position and of the same data type, or when the `properties` have the same name, SDS will map the `properties` automatically.

 When SDS is unable to determine how to map a source property, the property is removed.
 If SDS encounters a target property that it cannot map to, the property is added and configured with a default value.

-To map a property that is beyond the ability of SDS to map on its own, you should define an SdsStreamViewProperty and add it to the SdsStreamView’s Properties collection.
+To map a property that is beyond the ability of SDS to map on its own, you should define an `SdsStreamViewProperty` and add it to the SdsStreamView’s Properties collection.

+## SdsStreamView fields and properties table
+<a name="streamviewpropertiestable"></a>
 The following table shows the required and optional SdsStreamView fields.
 Fields that are not included are reserved for internal SDS use.
-See the [Search in SDS](xref:sdsSearching) topic regarding limitations on search.
+See the [Search in SDS](xref:sdsSearching) topic for limitations on search.

-<a name="streamviewpropertiestable"></a>
 | Property     | Type                   | Optionality | Searchable | Details |
 |--------------|------------------------|-------------|------------|---------|
 | Id           | String                 | Required    | Yes		   |Identifier for referencing the stream view |